wrlannen/flash-learn/README.md

 ### `POST /api/generate-cards`

-Generates flashcards for a given topic using OpenAI's API.
+Generates flashcards for a given topic using your configured AI provider (OpenAI or Google Gemini).

 **Request Body:**
 ```json